boost2464/boost2464/README.md

-- 👋 Hi, I’m @boost2464
+# Hi, I’m @boost2464

-- 👀 I’m interested in Networking and System Administration.
+- 👀 I’m interested in Networking and System Administration and a believer in FOSS and OSS.

-- 🌱 I’m currently learning on the Odin Project.
+- 🌱 I’m currently learning on the Odin Project, CS50x and few other bits and pieces.

-- 💞️ I’m looking to collaborate on nothing at the moment until my skills develop.
+- 💞️ I’m looking to collaborate on anything I have the required knowledge or can at least be taught enough to help rather than hinder

 - 📫 How to reach me....

 <!---